YadavAashutosh/interviewiq-backend/README.md

 - Computes an ATS match score — a weighted blend of keyword-match ratio and TF-IDF/cosine text similarity
 - Runs Named Entity Recognition to pull out organizations, dates, and locations from the resume
-- Calls an LLM (Groq/Llama 3.3) to generate specific, actionable improvement suggestions Results (score + skill gaps + suggestions) are shown in the app and saved to the user's profile.
+- Calls an LLM (Groq/Llama 3.3) to generate specific, actionable improvement suggestions

+> **Example:** upload your resume and paste a "Flutter Developer" job
+> posting.
+You get back something like: **ATS Score: 74%**, matched
+> skills `Flutter, Firebase, Git`, missing skills `REST API, CI/CD`, and
+> a suggestion like *"Add a project bullet demonstrating REST API
+> integration."* Results are saved to your profile automatically.

 ### 🎤 AI Mock Interviews
-Pick an interviewer **persona** (Google, Microsoft, Amazon, Startup Founder, HR Manager) and a **round type** (Technical, Behavioral, HR, Resume-based, Project-based, or a general Chat interview).
-The app then runs a real back-and-forth interview:
+Pick an interviewer **persona** (Google, Microsoft, Amazon, Startup Founder, HR Manager), a **round type** (Technical, Behavioral, HR, Resume-based, Project-based, or general Chat), and a **difficulty** (Easy/Medium/Hard).
+The app runs a real interview loop:

-1. Backend generates a question tailored to the mode/persona/role
+1. Backend generates a question tailored to the mode/persona/role/difficulty
-2. You answer (typed or spoken)
+2. You answer (typed or spoken) and tap **Check Score** — get an honest score, what you got right, what you missed
-3. Backend evaluates the answer — returns a score, feedback, strengths, improvements, and a natural follow-up question
-4. Repeats for as long as you want to practice
+3. Tap **Check Answer** any time to reveal the ideal/model answer as short bullet points
+4. Tap a suggested doubt chip, or type your own follow-up doubt, for a quick clarifying explanation
+5. Tap **Retry** to redo the same question, or **Next Question** to move on — your call

+> **Example:** choose *Google* persona, *Technical Round*, *Medium*
+> difficulty for a "Backend Developer" role.
+You get asked "Explain the
+> difference between SQL and NoSQL databases."
+You answer, tap **Check
+> Score** → 65%, feedback on what was missed.
+You tap **Check Answer** →
+> see the ideal 4-bullet-point answer.
+You tap the doubt chip *"What does
+> ACID mean?"* → get a 2-line explanation, then hit **Next Question**.

 **Voice Interview mode** additionally speaks the question aloud (text-to-speech) and transcribes your spoken answer live (speech-to-text) using the phone's microphone — a fully hands-free mock interview.

 ### 🧮 Aptitude & Coding Quiz
 AI-generated multiple-choice quizzes across four categories — Quantitative Aptitude, Logical Reasoning, Verbal Ability, and Coding/Technical — at a chosen difficulty and question count.

-Each question includes an explanation shown immediately after you answer, and a final score summary.
+> **Example:** pick *Logical Reasoning*, *Hard*, *10 questions*.
+Each
+> question shows 4 options; pick one and get instant right/wrong
+> highlighting plus a short explanation before moving to the next.
+At the
+> end you get a score like **7/10** saved to your history.

 ### 📈 Progress
 A weekly score-trend chart (Mon–Sun, averaged across interview + quiz sessions that week), gamified XP/Level/Coins computed from real session history, and weekly/monthly activity summaries.

+> **Example:** after a week of practicing, Progress shows a line chart
+> dipping on days you skipped and rising on days you did 2-3 sessions,
+> along with something like **Level 3 · 640 XP · 64 Coins** and "5
+> sessions this week."

 ### 👤 Profile
 Editable college, branch, graduation year, skills, and social links (GitHub/LinkedIn/Portfolio), saved per account.
 Shows your latest resume ATS score at a glance.

+> **Example:** tap the edit icon, add skills like `Python`, `Flutter`,
+> `SQL` as chips, paste your GitHub/LinkedIn URLs, hit Save — it's there
+> next time you log in, on any device.

 ### 🔐 Authentication
 Email/Password, Google Sign-In, or Guest mode (full functionality without an account — progress just isn't saved permanently).
 Backed by Firebase Authentication + Firestore for persistence.

+> **Example:** open the app for the first time and it drops you straight
+> into Home as a guest — try everything immediately.
+A small banner
+> ("browsing as guest") lets you log in with Google anytime to start
+> saving your progress permanently.

 ---